Episode 1 – The Story Thief Challenges – How to get a story!

 I grabbed the note and started for the stairs, ‘We need to talk to Dad!
 We need some answers!’

-If you want to go ahead and read Episode Two featuring Sinéad O’Hart click here! but to use this and all other episodes don’t forget…
+If you want to go ahead and read Episode Two featuring Sinéad O’Hart click here! but don’t forget…

 The Story Thief Challenges is a twelve part series published on the first Monday of each month.
 Each episode includes writing advice from an Irish children’s fiction author and a Story Challenge activity.
 To subscribe to The Story Thief Challenges to ensure you don’t miss an episode please click here.